markshope/AI-for-Lawyers-Beginner-Course/README.md

 # AI for Lawyers
-This file is used for the AI for Lawyers introductory class.
+These files are used for the AI for Lawyers introductory class.